-But did you know that the cloud can also be allied to your business?
-Storing documents in the cloud is an excellent bet – lowering costs, increasing the agility of transactions and ensuring the security of your files.
+But did you know that the cloud can also apply to your business?
+Storing your documents in the cloud is an excellent bet – lowering costs, increasing the agility of transactions and ensuring the security of your files.

 We’re talking about storing documents in the cloud because the files are no longer being placed on their own physical servers but instead allocated to third-party servers, such as Google, Microsoft or Amazon.
 It is their duty to ensure that data is always available and is not corrupted or accessed by unauthorised persons.

 There are a number of systems that use cloud computing that you probably already come across day to day.
 You listen to music on Spotify that is not saved on your phone, and you can access images in Google Photos using any device connected to the internet.

 When we talk about document management, however, there are a number of services that deserve prominence.
 Through implementation of a modern system of agreement, you can create documents, electronically sign them, share them with the right people, and keep all the information in each of these transactions in the cloud.
 This technology is accessible and has intuitive dashboards, allowing you to perform actions like searching or sending files with few clicks.
 But this is only the beginning.

 The benefits of storing your documents in the cloud